 As there have been one or two questions asked me, I trust the House will extend its indulgence to me whilst I briefly answer them.
 I am asked what I mean to do on the subject of Parliamentary Reform ?
 Why, I say to oppose it to the end of my life in this House, under whatever shape it may appear.
 (Cheers.)
-I am asked what I intend to do as to the Test Act ?
+I am asked what I intend to do as to the Test Act?
 I say to oppose it.
 (Cheers.)

-Mr. Doubleday says that Mr. Canning's whole character partook of the selfish and the superficial.
-He does not say the same of Sir Robert Peel, because Peel, though he never became the champion of a half-deserted cause, always gave way to an irresistible public opinion on public grounds, without reckoning the supporters he should lose, or the strength he should give his adversaries.
-It was not his practice to revile the advocates of Emancipation or Reform as Jacobites or Jacobins, as "a Papistical crew," or as " a revolu-tionary gang."
+Mr. Doubleday says that Mr. Canning's whole character partook of the him by his father.
+He entered Parliament in 1809; in the session of 1810 he selfish and the superficial.
+He does not say the same of Sir Robert Peel, was marked as a rising new member on the ministerial side, by having to because Peel, though he never became the champion of a half-deserted cause, always gave way to an irresistible public opinion on public grounds, without reckoning the supporters he should lose, or the strength he should give his adversaries.
+It was not his practice to revile the advocates of Emancipation or Reform as Jacobites or Jacobins, as "a Papistical crew," or as "a revolu-tionary gang."
 These terms were left to peers and sons of peers.
-It was have to change sides, and expose himself to those charges of inconsistency which he once levelled so bitterly at Wellesley Pole.
-At one time, alarmed by a proposal to admit the Jews to Parliament, he afterwards taunted the bigots who "would visit the sins of the fathers on the children."
+It was only when he had to deal with an Irishman or Cobbett that he became furious, insolent, and unmannerly.
+As his experience increased, he learned to modify his method of advocacy and of opposition, conscious, perhaps, that he might have to change sides, and expose himself to those charges of inconsistency which he once levelled so bitterly at Wellesley Pole.
+At one time, alarmed by a proposal to admit the Jews' to Parliament, he afterwards taunted the bigots who "would visit the sins of the fathers on the children."
 The question of Reform once settled, he refused to disturb it.
 Emancipation once granted, he never listened to any reactionary schemes.
 From first to last he was a watchful, rather than a reflective statesman; it was at no time his fortune to make the dispositions of a political battle.
 He often led the victory; but he never bore the heat and burden of the conflict.
 This analytical biography is a work of great merit, conscientiously prepared, plain, clear, and practically interesting.
-It is not Mr. Doubleday's most original production ; but it is the one that exhibits, most prominently, his peculiar talents, which are those of a thoughtful, reasoning, dispassionate narrator, qualified by large investigations to deal with the variations of a statesman's policy.
+It is not Mr. Doubleday's most original production; but it is the one that exhibits, most prominently, his peculiar talents, which are those of a thoughtful, reasoning, dispassionate narrator, qualified by large investigations to deal with the variations of a statesman's policy.